lexalium/http-stepped-form/README.md

    use Lexal\HttpSteppedForm\SteppedForm;

    $form = new SteppedForm(
-       /* a base stepped form from the point 1 */,
+       /* a base stepped form from the step 1 */,
        $formSettings,
        $redirector,
        $renderer,